ser-huncho/Credit-Risk-Analyser/README.md

 Creating an advanced analytical asset based on machine learning predictive models to estimate the expected financial loss of each new customer-loan binomial.

 ## Project results  <a name="project-results"></a>
-### Business Insights derived from exploratory data analysis <a name="business-insights"></a>
-#### Borrowers:
-- Borrowers with poorer credit scores tend to borrow larger amounts and have lower annual incomes than clients with higher credit scores, thus paying higher monthly installments and higher interest rates.
-- One third of all customers have been employed for more than 10 years.
-The job title of most clients is unknown.
-Of the clients who do provide this information, the top three most frequent jobs are ‘Teacher’, ‘Manager’ and ‘Owner’.
-- The score feature appears to be predictive of loan status: the percentage of loans charged off increases as the borrower’s credit score worsens while the percentage of fully paid loans increases as the borrower’s credit score increases.
-- Three main groups can be clearly distinguished: those borrowers who used less than 20% of the credit available on their credit card, another group of borrowers have used between 20 and 80 percent of the available credit on their credit card, and a last group of borrower who have used more than 80% of their available credit on their credit card.
-#### Loans
-- In general, 60-month loans tend to have a higher percentage of late payments and charge-offs.
-- The percentage of loans charged off for ‘moving’ and ‘small business’ purposes is slightly higher (16%-17%) than the average for the rest of loan purposes (around 11%).

 ### Expected financial loss model and web application <a name="expected-loss-model"></a>
 In order to estimate the expected financial loss (EL) associated to a certain loan application, three risk models have been developed:
 1. **Probability of default model (PD):** The purpose of this model is to predict the probability that a given borrower will default.